PreetRanjan/pyspark-schema-generator/README.md

 # pyspark-schema-generator
 A tool to generate PySpark schema from JSON.

+Not sure which data engineer will need this but here it is.
+I built this as I was facing a problem.
+*There are few bugs in it.
+It will be fixed soon. 😉*

-Place your Valid JSOn in the left textarea and click on generate schema.
+Place your Valid JSON in the left textarea and click on generate schema.
 You can see the results in the right teararea.

 Example:
 Input: